Final report for SW17-016

-In 2018, we observed visually obvious differences in growth of lentil at our sugar beet lime strip-trial near Fort Benton.
-Lentil top growth was greener, and biomass was greater in areas receiving lime compared to the non-limed area (Figure 5).
+In 2018, we observed obvious differences in growth of lentil at our sugar beet lime strip-trial near Fort Benton.
+Lentil top growth was greener, and biomass was greater in areas receiving lime compared to the non-limed area (Figure 8).
 Also, an aerial drone flight on June 24, 2018 revealed the limed strips were visible from the air using NIR imagery, though differences in growth between adjacent lime and non-lime areas were not apparent along the entire field transect (Figure 9).
-The benefits to lentil growth, biomass and coloration were believed to reflect greater rhizobium activity that translated to improved nitrogen nutrition.
+The benefits to lentil growth, biomass and color were believed to reflect greater Rhizobia activity that translated to improved nitrogen nutrition.
 Surprisingly, these early season growth differences did not translate to greater seed yield at harvest, likely because yield was more water limited than N limited.

-Figure 5.
+Figure 8.
 Visual differences in lentil growth were apparent from the sugar beet lime applications at Fort Benton with the green strips receiving lime vs. the chlorotic, non-limed areas.
-Spring soil pH (0-10 cm depth) was 4.7 in the -limed strips and 5.9 in the +lime (4 ton sugar beet lime/ac) strips.
+Spring soil pH (0-4 inch depth) was 4.7 in the non-limed strips and 5.9 in the limed (4 ton sugar beet lime/ac) strips.
 The photograph was taken June 14, 2018.